Kristina01111000/lavendersite/README.md

 Site hosted on bluehost

 - to unpublish:in bluehost, go to settings in, untoggle coming soon page

- to do:

-    - finish matching wireframe
-    - check font

-    - fix size of header
-    - go over logo placement
-    - add the other pages
-    - check color codes on wireframe

 - keep contact page, she is going to make some podcasts and use the email list to contact people
 - she is going to check the fav garden email, dont point it